 Act on the insights discovered

 Create a roadmap as to how you plan to respond to the alerts and notifications.
-You need to be ready with replies for positive comments and praises, token of appreciation for advocates, apologies for customers who share negative experiences, shareworthy content that you can reply with to answer questions, links to your self help and FAQ pages, link to your customer support, how to videos with detailed and descriptive answers, and so on.
+You need to be ready with replies for positive comments and praises, tokens of appreciation for advocates, apologies for customers who share negative experiences, shareworthy content that you can reply with to answer questions, links to your self-help and FAQ pages, link to your customer support, how-to videos with detailed and descriptive answers, and so on.